 - Press the RUN button on the toolbar

-This is a good start, you should see a table showing the number of unique users for each acquisition channel.
+You should now be able to see a table showing the number of unique users for each acquisition channel.

-Let’s tidy it up a bit by removing the users with no acquisition channel and sorting the results in descending order.
+- To tidy up the results, the users with no acquisition channel and the data should be sorted in descending order

 - Click on the magnifying glass icon to reveal the filter options